emmz3230/Rolling-cube/README.md

-# r3f-vite-starter
+# 3d Rolling dice
-A boilerplate to build R3F projects
+A rolling dice built using react-three-fiber which import glb file and use json to get data

 ```
 yarn